DLCheruiyot/SMB_2_Anonymized/scripts/anonymization.md

 Randomized revenue amounts, order quantities, and marketing engagement metrics within realistic ranges.

+Masked any references to revenue types, email subject and email titles.

 All scripts referencing proprietary or client-specific terms have been excluded for confidentiality.